marcoguerri/marcoguerri.github.io/_posts/2015-08-17-lvmbackup.markdown

 {% endhighlight %}

-Check that the LV still mounts correctly and that the sizes are in line with the above.
-The swap filesystem is a special case, as it can be shrinked straight away provided a new swap filesystem is crated afterwards on the LV.
+Check that the LV can be mounted correctly after being shrunk and that the sizes are in line with the above.
+The swap filesystem is a special case, as the underlying LV can be shrunk straight away and a new swap filesystem created on top.

 {% highlight console lineos %}